AMB-104 ADC for AML

-AMB-104 leverages the validated target engagement of the Company’s CSF1R monoclonal antibody built into an antibody-drug conjugate (ADC) to deliver a tumor-killing payload to treat AML.
+AMB-104 leverages the clinically validated target engagement of the Company’s CSF1R monoclonal antibody, when constructed as an ADC, to target the delivery of a tumor-killing payload to treat acute myeloid leukemia (AML).

 Therapeutic area